noviz-org/website/README.md

 To use just look up a icon on the font awesome site and use the html element and class for it and it will just magically appear.

 ### Problems & Solutions

-#### make dist a submodule

-The easiest way to make the dist folder a submodule is the following:

-1. Make sure you are one folder structure above the *dist/* directory

-    This command should output dist, or you are not at the correct location.

-    ```.sh
-    ls | grep dist$
-    ```

-2. remove the *dist/* folder

-    I know it's not what you came for but trust me, this is the easiest way.

-    ```.sh
-    rm -rv dist
-    ```

-3. Clone the live-website as a submodule with the name dist

-    To do this, run the following command:

-    ```.sh
-    git submodule add https://github.com/noviz-org/live-website.git dsit
-    ```

-    This will create a folder this, which is actually the live-website repository in a submodule.

-And with that, you should now have a working git submodule in dist.